OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 The latter requirement gives developers direct memory access.
 Make sure that they use this access to overwrite the sensitive data with dummy data (typically zeroes).
 Examples of preferable data types include `byte []` and `char []`, but not `String` or `BigInteger`.
 Whenever you try to modify an immutable object like `String`, you create and change a copy of the object.

 Using non-primitive mutable types like `StringBuffer` and `StringBuilder` may be acceptable, but it's indicative and requires care.
 Types like `StringBuffer` are used to modify content (which is what you want to do).
 To access such a type's value, however, you would use the `toString` method, which would create an immutable copy of the data.
-There are several ways to use these data types without creating an immutable copy, but they require more effort than simply using a primitive array.
+There are several ways to use these data types without creating an immutable copy, but they require more effort than using a primitive array.
 Safe memory management is one benefit of using types like `StringBuffer` , but this can be a two-edged sword.
 If you try to modify the content of one of these types and the copy exceeds the buffer capacity, the buffer size will automatically increase.
-The buffer content may be copied to a different location, leaving the old content without a reference you can use to overwrite it.
+The buffer content may be copied to a different location, leaving the old content without a reference use to overwrite it.

 Unfortunately, few libraries and frameworks are designed to allow sensitive data to be overwritten.
-For example, destroying a key, as shown below, doesn't really remove the key from memory:
+For example, destroying a key, as shown below, doesn't remove the key from memory:

 Example in Java: